netyouli/WHC_AutoLayoutKit/README.md

 view.whc_LeftSpaceToView(20,otherView);
 ```

-## Can be directly modified Xib, constraints on the Storyboard
+## Can be directly modified constraints on the Xib and Storyboard
 If the view of xib leading now amended as left constraints
 ```objective-c
 /// First remove the xib view of leading and then add new constraints